maximum-power41/Balancing-For-Better/README.md

 * Make diamond armor, weapons, and tools more rare or unavailable in villager trades.
 * Rebalance enchantments.
 * Make lingering potions made with bottles of honey instead of dragon's breath.
-* Make villager trades stay the same per villeger profession instance.
+* Make villager trades stay the same per villager profession instance.
 (No more rerolling a villager's trades by breaking their "job site" block.)

 *Note: Roadmap is subject to change.*